Medicinal cannabis over-the-counter in Australia

 There is currently limited evidence on the use of low-dose CBD, which is specifically what the proposal includes – daily doses of <60mg per day.
 Whether large scale gold standard trials will be required or somewhat more attainable literature reviews showcasing efficacy will be adequate is yet to be determined.

-So for individuals looking for CBD products to ameliorate mild or temporary conditions such as those listed in the proposal, it still looks like a minimum of 8-12 months before purchasing CBD oil at a pharmacy could be a reality.
+So for individuals looking for CBD oil products to ameliorate mild or temporary conditions such as those listed in the proposal, it still looks like a minimum of 8-12 months before purchasing CBD oil at a pharmacy could be a reality.
 And for many medical conditions, a low dose such as the kind that could be available over the counter in pharmacies, may not be effective in helping alleviate your symptoms.

 Therefore, for those interested in CBD to treat a specific medical condition it’s still always best to consult with your GP or one of our specialist doctors at CA Clinics to ensure you get the right dose, and thus the most therapeutic benefit and positive health outcomes for your individual needs.

-CBD will likely be more widely available
+CBD oil will be more available in Australia